-NEW YORK, Oct.
-19, 2016 /PRNewswire/ -- Houghton Mifflin Harcourt has acquired the U.S. rights to publish BEREN AND LÚTHIEN by J.R.R.
-Tolkien, edited by Christopher Tolkien and illustrated by Alan Lee, in May 2017.
+BOSTON, April 10, 2018 /PRNewswire/ -- Houghton Mifflin Harcourt will publish The Fall of Gondolin by J.R.R.
+Tolkien, edited by Christopher Tolkien and illustrated by Alan Lee, in the US on August 30, 2018.

-Published on the tenth anniversary of the last Middle-earth book, the New York Times bestseller The Children of Húrin, this new volume will similarly include drawings and color plates by Alan Lee, who also illustrated The Lord of the Rings and The Hobbit and went on to win Academy Awards for his work on The Lord of the Rings film trilogy.
+Completing this connected 'trilogy' of Middle-earth tales – begun with the New York Times and international bestselling The Children of Húrin in 2007, with Beren and Lúthien following in 2017 – this new volume will similarly include drawings and color plates by Alan Lee, who also illustrated The Lord of the Rings and The Hobbit and went on to win an Academy Award for his work on The Lord of the Rings film trilogy.

 About Houghton Mifflin Harcourt Trade Publishing